lloydm6/Montreal_Toronto_BC_Spatial_2019/README.md

 Trying to make tables, but having trouble with Java R connection

 Made an RMD file to summarize the uni reg info

+Made Historgrams of all the residuals.
+Also made an RMD file to organize my thoughts on them.